Getting to & around the Lake Wanaka region

 New Requirements for Overseas drivers

-DriveSafe.org.nz also provides basic information about New Zealand road rules and etiquette, along with links to more details about everything that drivers unfamiliar with our roads need to know.
-It offers valuable guidance to visiting drivers at the three key stages of their trip – before they arrive, when they pick up their rental vehicle and during their journey around New Zealand.
+- Read the basic information about New Zealand road rules and etiquette on DriveSafe.org.nz.
+It also provides links to more details about everything that drivers unfamiliar with our roads need to know.
+It

-Take the Tourist Driving Theory Quiz to learn the essential Road Code rules you'll need to know to help you stay safe and minimise your chance of an accident in New Zealand.
-To help tourists the New Zealand Transport Authority has developed steering wheel tags which aim to get vital safety tips to visitors at the time when they need it most.
+- Take the Tourist Driving Theory Quiz to learn the essential Road Code rules you'll need to know to help you stay safe and minimise your chance of an accident in New Zealand.

 |Queenstown (via Crown Range Road)||68 km||1 hr 10 mins|